 Cupping may be used as a stand-alone

-If you are looking for Chinese cupping in Melbourne, Dantian Health is in Brunswick in the inner north.
-I offer cupping therapy as an adjunct to acupuncture and massage sessions, as well as 30min stand-alone sessions.
+If you are looking for a cupping therapist in Melbourne, Jason Chong is at Dantian Health in Brunswick in the inner north.
+He offers cupping as an adjunct to acupuncture and massage sessions, as well as 30min stand-alone sessions.

 What else would you like to know?